Das Kapital: Class struggle and historical transformation

 A barricade during the Paris Commune of 1871.
 Marx analysed the Commune as a historical example of the proletariat attempting to create a new form of social organisation, a potential "historical transformation."

-While Das Kapital is primarily a theoretical analysis of the economic laws of motion of capitalism, class struggle is an immanent and recurring theme.
-The capital-labour relation is inherently antagonistic, centered on the extraction of surplus-value.
+While Capital is primarily a theoretical analysis of the economic laws of motion of capitalism, class struggle is an immanent and recurring theme.
+The capital-labour relation is inherently antagonistic, centred on the extraction of surplus-value.
 The length of the working day, the intensity of labour, the level of wages (value of labour-power), and the introduction of machinery are all sites of ongoing struggle between the capitalist class and the working class.
 While the text does not focus extensively on trade unions or workers' organisations, it analyses them as necessary centres of resistance against the "encroachments of capital".
 The reproduction of capitalist relations of distribution (wages, profits, rents) constantly reproduces the material preconditions for this class struggle and for class solidarity on both sides.

 Marx views capitalism as a historically specific and transitory mode of production.
 Its internal contradictions – between the social character of production and private appropriation, between the development of productive forces and existing relations of production, between use-value and exchange-value – create the conditions for its eventual supersession.
 The process of accumulation itself, by concentrating capital and socialising labour, creates the material prerequisites and the social agent (the proletariat) for a revolutionary transformation towards a "higher form of society", an "association of free men" where production is consciously regulated by the associated producers.
 The theory of capitalism's collapse is not one of automatic economic breakdown but of conscious revolutionary overthrow, enabled by growing economic contradictions but requiring the organised action of the proletariat—what later Marxists termed the "subjective factor".
-Postone argues that for Marx, the proletariat is not merely the revolutionary subject but is integral to the structure of capital itself; thus, the abolition of capital must also mean the "self-abolition" of the proletariat, rather than its realization or glorification.
+For Marx, the proletariat is not merely the revolutionary subject but is integral to the structure of capital itself; thus, the abolition of capital must also mean the "self-abolition" of the proletariat, rather than its realisation or glorification.

-While Marx offers few details about the nature of communist society, he emphasizes the abolition of private property in the means of production, commodity exchange, money, and value production itself, in favour of a system of production based on freely associated labour and the satisfaction of human needs.
+While Marx offers few details about the nature of communist society, he emphasises the abolition of private property in the means of production, commodity exchange, money, and value production itself, in favour of a system of production based on freely associated labour and the satisfaction of human needs.
 For Marx, socialism was not merely a welfare society, but "the abolition of the estrangement between man and the world, the assimilation of the world by the human subject."